tidy-finance/website/docs/31_beta.md

 F-statistic:  145 on 1 and 490 DF,  p-value: <2e-16
 ```

 `lm()` returns an object of class `lm` which contains all information we usually care about with linear models. `summary()` returns an overview of the estimated parameters. `coefficients(fit)` would return only the estimated coefficients.
-The output above indicates that Apple moves excessively with the market as the estimated $\hat\beta_i$ is above one ($\hat\beta_i$ = 1.4).
+The output above indicates that Apple moves excessively with the market as the estimated $\hat\beta_i$ is above one ($\hat\beta_i \approx 1.4$).

 ## Rolling-window estimation

 After we estimated the regression coefficients on an example, we scale the estimation of  $\beta_i$ to a whole different level and perform rolling-window estimations for the entire CRSP sample.\index{Rollwing-window estimation} The following function implements the CAPM regression for a data frame (or a part thereof) containing at least `min_obs` observations to avoid huge fluctuations if the time series is too short.
-If the condition is violated, the function returns a missing value.
+If the condition is violated, that is, the time series is too short, the function returns a missing value.

 ```r